UniMath/agda-unimath/src/modal-logic/deduction.lagda.md

   -- TODO: make Id-formula to be a function for 1 element modal-theory theory-add-formula : modal-theory (l1 ⊔ l2) i
-  theory-add-formula = (Id-formula-Prop a) ∪ theory
+  theory-add-formula = (Id-modal-formula-Prop a) ∪ theory

-  formula-in-add-formula : is-in-subtype theory-add-formula a formula-in-add-formula = subtype-union-left (Id-formula-Prop a) theory a refl
+  formula-in-add-formula : is-in-subtype theory-add-formula a formula-in-add-formula =
+    subtype-union-left (Id-modal-formula-Prop a) theory a refl

   subset-add-formula : theory ⊆ theory-add-formula
-  subset-add-formula = subtype-union-right (Id-formula-Prop a) theory
+  subset-add-formula = subtype-union-right (Id-modal-formula-Prop a) theory

   transitive-subset-add-formula :
     {l3 : Level} (theory' : modal-theory l3 i) →